-Each student is placed in a human service organization for a minimum of 70 days (490 hours) to complete social work tasks under the supervision of a qualified social worker.
-Academic staff locate and support the field practicum.
-Each student is allocated to a practicum organisation by the BSW academic staff, taking into account the requests and needs of the student and the type of placements available.
+Each student is placed in a human service organisation for a minimum of 70 days/ (500 hours) to complete social work tasks with the support of supervision from a qualified social worker.
+The Social Work Field Education Coordinator locates and supports the field practicum.
+Each student is allocated to a practicum organisation by the BSW (Hons) field education coordinator, taking into account the learning needs of the student, any conflicts of interest and the type of placements available.
 The practicum is assessed against learning objectives.
 Students are well supported during the practicum with preparation for practicum classes prior to the commencement of the placement, classes during the practicum and a staff liaison person allocated to each student.

-Policies, procedures and expectations relating to field practicum courses in the Bachelor of Social Work program are detailed in the BSW Field Education Handbook, a copy of which is available online.
+Policies, procedures and expectations relating to field practicum courses in the Bachelor of Social Work Honours program are detailed in the BSW (Hons) Field Education Handbook, a copy of which is available online.

 1. Demonstrate skills in social work assessment and intervention by applying knowledge and methods relevant to presenting practice situations.

 2. Engage with clients/service users/communities in a respectful, non-discriminatory way that is appropriate to presenting situations and in keeping with ethical and legislative requirements.

 3. Complete appropriate written communication skills in recording and reporting on practice in keeping with ethical principles, legislative requirements and organisational procedures.

 4. Demonstrate effective communication and teamwork when engaging with other professional disciplines.

 5. Demonstrate self reflection and effective use of supervision to increase self awareness, manage stress and improve practice.

 6. Demonstrate an understanding of policies, procedures and structures within the organisation and wider systems and how policies impact on outcomes for clients, groups and communities.

 7. Identify potential for positive change and how this might be achieved in practice.

 8. Apply knowledge and skills in conducting research consistent with social work values and principles.

 9. Demonstrate initiative and responsibility for own learning and professional development.